annoviko/sandbox/README.md

-Just sandbox with some samples, examples.
+It is not a project.
+It is just personal sandbox that contains prototypes, samples, examples, thoughts, etc.